Master's Degree in Family Studies

 Emphasis in Conflict Resolution

-- FSHS 751 - Conflict Resolution: Core Skills and Strategies
+- CNRES 751 - Conflict Resolution: Core Skills and Strategies

-- FSHS 753 - Violence Prevention and Intervention
+- CNRES 753 - Violence Prevention and Intervention

 The School of Family Studies and Human Services offers a graduate certificate in conflict resolution.
 It requires four 3-credit courses (a total of 12 credits).
 Therefore, students may earn a graduate certificate in conflict resolution as they also complete the requirements for a master's degree in family studies.